OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 ### Getting the Orbit Chain Information After Deployment

 Once you've successfully deployed your Orbit chain, the next step is to retrieve detailed information about the deployment.
 The Orbit SDK provides a convenient way to do this through the `createRollupPrepareTransactionReceipt` API.
-This API allows you to extract vital data about your newly deployed Orbit chain's core contracts and other  aspects.

 After sending the signed transaction and receiving the transaction receipt, you can use the `createRollupPrepareTransactionReceipt` API to parse this receipt and extract the relevant data.
 This process will provide comprehensive details about the deployed chain, such as contract addresses, configuration settings, and other information.

 Here's an example of how to use the Orbit SDK to get data from a deployed Orbit chain: